 The HERO range – the series that started embracing the universal mounts that make the piece of kit truly flexible for most occasions – was launched in 2010, and the company hasn’t really looked back.
-A combination of weekly “get everything we make” giveaways, an incredible dedication to its YouTube account (three million subscribers), and an ever-expanding range of mounts, models and casings have pushed people into buying it “just because” – myself included.
+A combination of weekly “get everything we make” giveaways, an incredible dedication to its YouTube account (three million subscribers).
+And, an ever-expanding range of mounts, models and casings have pushed people into buying it “just because” – me included.

 But is it worth companies getting one – or more – as part of their corporate marketing efforts?
-We ask this the week that the GoPro once again came to the attention of the general public after a golfer did something altogether unsurprising to his shiny new device:
+We ask the week that GoPro again came to public attention after a golfer did something altogether unsurprising to his.

 The latest series of GoPros cost anywhere between £250 and £400.
 That’s not out of any SME’s (or even start-up’s) technology budget, really, especially in a year which – as we’ve discussed – focuses very much on video marketing efforts.

 I have a HERO 4 Silver – the mid-range offering with the LED screen on the back.
 The Black, GoPro’s current flagship model, shirks the miniature display for more power (notably, much better 4K performance).
 I’m a pretty dedicated amateur photographer and extremely itchy-footed globetrotter who bought the HERO 4 to add to these experiences.
 On the whole, I love it, but that’s not to say it’s without its flaws.